 The ceremony, held during the annual convention, is a wonderful way to include family and friends in a special, God-honoring celebration.

 One special aspect of the HEAV ceremony is the inclusion of parents in this momentous occasion.
-Parents will meet their graduate, along with the commencement speaker and the HEAV president, to present the diploma.
+Parents will meet their graduate at center stage to present the diploma.

 Participation is limited because of room capacity, so reserve your spot as soon as registration opens.